Deprecate the wiki

-#6 Updated by Stephen Real over 3 years ago
+#6 Updated by Stephen Real almost 4 years ago

 I am attaching an Excel spreadsheet that contains a draft list of tasks for deprecating the wiki.
 I can add dates after we agree on the tasks.
 I am going to close the the ticket that duplicates this effort.

 #9 Updated by Boone Gorges over 3 years ago

 The attachment wiki-documents.csv contains a list of Wiki pages, along with some info about them: date created, info about creator, date last edited, info about last editor, revision count.
 I've tried to edit out the noise (eg, file uploads and auto-generated Categories) but there may still be some in there.
 Scott, can you spend a few minutes with the document to see how it looks to you?
 If I can provide more info that would be helpful, I'm happy to do so.

 #10 Updated by scott voth over 3 years ago